Director & Audition NotesMad Libs Live! will be directed by Carter Wallace with Music Direction by Ayrian Norman.

 Does Backdoor Theatre precast shows

-Some parts may be precast.
-This will be listed in character descriptions on this page and that part will not be available during auditions.
+On a rare occasion, some parts may be precast.
+This will be listed in character descriptions on this page and all audition announcements.

 What about callbacks?